OofMon2301/Obsidian-Vault/DECO2500/Revision/Sample Exam Topics and Questions.md

 ---
 **Pick three heuristics from Nielsen’s 10 usability Heuristics.
 Discuss how each can be applied to evaluate the user experience of a *mobile banking application*.
 For each heuristic, provide specific examples of potential usability issues that may arise and suggest improvements to address these issues.**

 *List of any of the 3 (preferably something easy to talk about) and just find something to talk about for each example and such.
-(For example minima)*
+(For example informative but no clutter, mobile banking relies heavily on control and visibility of user status.)*

 **Choose one of the heuristics and explain how failing to address it could lead to significant user frustration or security concerns in the context of mobile banking.**